Lucas04-nhr/HUST-China_2024/wiki/model-index.md

 The model is a means of assisting the overall completion and implementation of a project through computational methods.
 We attempt to delve into various components of the project from design to implementation for model construction and computation.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/model/model-workflow.jpg" alt="Introduction of Modeling" caption="Introduction of Modeling" %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/model/model-workflow.jpg" alt="Introduction of Modeling" caption="Fig 1.Introduction of Modeling" %}

 ## Optimization of Dual-Enzyme System